Syndicode

 • Corrective software maintenance.
 It aims at fixing bugs that have been identified

 • Preventive software maintenance.
-As the name suggests, these activities implies timely checks to minimize any technical issues with your digital solution
+As the name suggests, these activities imply timely checks to minimize any technical issues with your digital solution

 • Perfective software maintenance.
 These activities include optimization and adding new functionality to enhance the existing solution.